HIV and Opportunistic Infections, Coinfections, and Conditions

 TB is an opportunistic infection (OI).
 OIs are infections that occur more often or are more severe in people with weakened immune systems than in people with healthy immune systems.
 HIV weakens the immune system, increasing the risk of TB in people with HIV.

-Treatment with HIV medicines is called antiretroviral therapy (ART).
-HIV medicines protect the immune system and prevent HIV from advancing to acquired immunodeficiency syndrome (AIDS).
+Treatment with HIV medicines, called antiretroviral therapy (ART), protects the immune system and prevents HIV from advancing to acquired immunodeficiency syndrome (AIDS).
 In people with HIV and latent TB infection, treatment with HIV and TB medicines reduces the chances that latent TB infection will advance to TB disease.

 How common is HIV/TB coinfection?